Brandon-M-Islas/Pokemon_App/README.md

 ### venv/pyvenv.cfg:
     pyvenv.cfg is a crucial file for your virtual environment.
 It contains only a couple of key-value pairs that Python uses to set variables in the sys module that determine which Python interpreter and which site-packages directory the current Python session will use.
 You’ll learn more about the settings in this file when you read about how a virtual environment works.

+## templates
+    This houses the front end html of the website/application

+## static
+    This houses the styling via css and connection to db via js